brayra/greeter-sendkey/README.md

 ## How to Use

-1. Install configuration files for lirc and lightdm
+1. Install configuration files for lirc and lightdm: `sudo setup.py install`

 2. Adjust lirc configuration file for you remote.
 Make sure to support number keys and a backspace to allow numeric passwords.
 Default is for MCE Remote (mceusb):
     * Up (KEY_UP)